ManlyMarco/FPSCounter/README.md

 ![In-game preview](https://user-images.githubusercontent.com/39247311/77855748-c1764780-71f2-11ea-8e8e-0e9a35d9866b.png)

 ## How to use
-1. Install the latest version of [BepInEx 5.x](https://github.com/BepInEx/BepInEx).
+1. Install the latest version of [BepInEx](https://github.com/BepInEx/BepInEx).
+Use BepInEx v5 for games that use Mono and BepInEx v6 for games that use IL2CPP.
-2. Extract the release into your game root, the .dll should end up in the `BepInEx\plugins\FPSCounter` subdirectory.
+2. Extract the release for your version of BepInEx into your game root, the .dll should end up in the `BepInEx\plugins\FPSCounter` subdirectory.
 3. Start the game and press `U + LeftShift` (default hotkey).

 The on/off hotkey and looks can be configured in the config file `BepInEx\config\MarC0.FPSCounter.cfg` (you have to run the game at least once to generate it), or by using [BepInEx.ConfigurationManager](https://github.com/BepInEx/BepInEx.ConfigurationManager).